codelion/gramtest/README.md

  -mingen <minimal generator>   use minimal sentence generation
                                (true/false)
- -num <number of tests>        maximum number of test cases -tests <test folder>          path to the folder to store generated tests
+ -num <number of tests>        maximum number of test cases -size <size of test>          maximum size of each generated test -tests <test folder>          path to the folder to store generated tests
 ```
 ## Articles